omc929/CSC-Final-Project/README.md

 # CSC-Final-Project
-this is a variation of the well-loved Frogger game.
+This is a variation Frogger.